 - Tie roli (a sacred thread) on their little hands.

-- Perform the young girls aarti, touch their feet and seek their blessings.
+- Perform the young girl’s aarti, touch their feet and seek blessings.

-- When they are done eating and ready to leave people shower them gifts in form of money or toys.
+- The little girl’s feast on this prasad and when they are about to leave, people shower them gifts in the form of money or toys.